Slins-23/software-renderer/README.md

 You can also give camera information, such as its `position`, and a `direction` vector or a `rotation` amount. i.e.

-You can only provide rotations, the direction vectors will be derived from it.
-You can also provide only direction vectors (camera direction and up vectors), and the rotation parameters (yaw, pitch, and roll) will be derived from them.
+You can only provide either rotations (yaw, pitch, roll) or direction vectors (direction, up), or both.
+If only one was provided, the other one gets derived at runtime, from the one that was given.
-If you provide both, the camera direction vectors will be directly set to the same values provided, and the rotation parameters will be set to those provided as well.
-This means that, in the case that both are provided, they should logically match (i.e. the rotation of the default direction vectors by the respective rotation parameters should end up being the virtually the same as the provided direction vectors).
+If you provide both, the rotation parameters get derived at runtime from the direction vectors.
+This means that, in the case that both are provided, they should be logically equivalent (i.e. the rotation of the default direction vectors by the respective rotation parameters should end up being virtually the same as the provided direction vectors).
 If none are given, the camera will start in the default position with the default direction vectors (i.e. no translation and the camera points at the center of the positive z-axis. direction: (0, 0, 1), up: (0, 1, 0))

 default_direction, default_up, direction, up, default_position, translation
 ```
 "camera": {
-	"position": {
+	"translation": {
 		"x": -0.5,
 		"y": 0.25,
 		"z": -0.1